paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """
         Args:
-            value (Any): data to send, Any type. tag (str, optional): If auto_offset is False, the tag need to be mannually entered and it is mandatory to ensure that different tags are used in different rounds.
-Defaults to '@'. use_pickle (bool, optional): wheter to use pickle for data serialization and deserialization.
-Defaults to True.
+            value (Any): data to send.
+Any type. tag (str, optional): if auto_offset is False, the tag need to be mannually entered while ensuring that different tags are used in different rounds.
+Default: '@'. use_pickle (bool, optional): whether to use pickle for data serialization and deserialization.
+Default: True.

         Returns:
-            Any: data from the other party
+            Any: Data from the other party
         """

 :Example:

-Assume thers is one label trainer and one trainer.
+Assume there is only one label trainer and one trainer in the federated task.

 - trainer